GerHobbelt/pylene/doc/source/tutorial/writing_algorithms.rst

 :ref:doc:`Neighborhoods and structuring elements </core/neighborhood>` are range generators.
 The expression `nbh(x)` generates a set of points from an anchor (a point) `x`.
-The following snippet visit all :ref:doc:`4-connected
+The following snippet visits all :ref:doc:`4-connected
 </core/neighborhood/c4>` neighbors of all points of an image::

   for (int y = 0; y < roi.height(); ++y)